Welcome to your workday in the water – How to become a Surf Instructor

 What Qualifications do I need to become a Surf Instructor?

-To begin your career as a Surf Coach you first need to complete your ISA Level 1 Surf Instructor qualification course at Newquay Activity Centre, this is a 2 day intensive course that runs you through a variety of theory and practical topics including surf safety, scenario training, coaching techniques, group management, providing fun and dynamic lesson plans, client and self-analysis, and bolstering your own confidence in the water.
+To begin your career as a Surf Coach you first need to complete your ISA Level 1 Surf Instructor qualification course at Newquay Activity Centre, this is a 2 day element of our Intensive Surf Instructor Course that runs you through a variety of theory and practical topics including surf safety, scenario training, coaching techniques, group management, providing fun and dynamic lesson plans, client and self-analysis, and bolstering your own confidence in the water.
 Culminating in an exam, proven delivery of an engaging lesson (depending on your assessor this may be recorded and submitted or presented in person directly), and venue analysis, this will have you well on your way to confidently moving through different surf breaks and beaches all over the world.
 At Newquay Activity Centre this course is run in conjunction with Barrie (Baz) Hall from Surf Coach Academy, Baz is one of the foremost ISA registered trainers within the UK.